 - You can increase your own flexibility when sharing difficulties arise.
 Most adults are impulsive and many are harsh when they handle sharing difficulties between children.
 The Parenting by Connection approach outlined above is highly effective, but it requires both time and presence of mind, two things often in short supply for busy, overburdened parents.
 Without some way to renew your inner resources, it won't be easy to help your children and their friends over the bumps in their relationships.

-We strongly recommend starting a Listening Partnership with another parent (join our email discussion Group to find one), so that your needs for thinking time and stress release are met on a regular basis.
+We strongly recommend starting a Listening Partnership with another parent (join our Parent Club Community to find one), so that your needs for thinking time and stress release are met on a regular basis.
 All it takes is the courage to ask another parent whether he or she would be willing to exchange listening time.
 No equipment is needed.
 There's no fee to pay.
 The time and place is of your choosing—we recommend a quiet room separate from the hubbub of the household.

 It's surprising how much stress a half-hour of listening can relieve!
 And it's interesting to come in contact with the superb workings of your own mind, which will lead you toward just the right things to talk about, even if you have no idea ahead of time what those are.

-For more information on how to do this see our booklet Listening Partnerships for Parents.
+Find more information on how to do this here.

 Learning to help children who are impulsive and children who wilt will give you power and experience in helping young people in ways you hadn't imagined you could.
 Invest in listening and being listened to, so that you can evaluate your experiences and move steadily forward as a nurturer and a parent.